conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 feat(scope): broadcast $destroy event on scope destruction
 ```

-We can parse it with these options and the default headerPattern :
+We can parse it with these options and the default headerPattern:

 ```js
 {